asmodeus812/elearning/java-se-study/java-ocp/8-java-io-fundamentals.md

 -   Use the `readPassword()` method for reading secure strings such as passwords.
 It is recommended to use Array's `fill()` method to "empty" the password read into the character array (to avoid malicious access to the typed passwords).

-BufferedReader, BufferedWriter, File, FileReader, FileWriter, FileInputStream, FileOutputStream, ObjectOutputStream, ObjectInputStream, and PrintWriter in the java.io package
+Use the java.io package classes

 -   The java.io package has classes supporting both character streams and byte streams.